 About the Instructor

-Pam Ladd - a tai chi devotee for over 25 years having studied with several very experienced teachers in the UK, other European countries and China.
+Pam Ladd - a tai chi devotee for about 30 years having studied with several very experienced teachers in the UK, other European countries and China.
 Still training and increasing own knowledge - the tai chi journey never ends!
 Qualified as Instructor at Training Courses specifically for the Chinese Health Qi Gong exercise sets.
 Trained for 7 years at Tai Chi Caledonia and in August 2009 visited Shanghai for the International Health Qi Gong Festival for competition and workshops.
 October 2010 to Beijing and other centres in China for further training and again in October 2011, 2012, and 2014.
 Taught in Camberley, Surrey, for about 2 years before moving to Charmouth in 2003.
 Certified Instructor for the Tai Chi Union for Great Britain and fully qualified to teach The Chinese Health Qigongs..
 Fully insured.